Recognize exactly what that missing professional certification might mean for your career.

 Simply typing “construction manager” in LinkedIn’s search bar produces over 429,000 profiles.
-On the other hand, a search for construction project management professional (PMP) or planning and scheduling professional (PSP) will return 139,000 and 6,982 profiles, respectively.
+On the other hand, a search for a construction project management professional (PMP) or planning and scheduling professional (PSP) will return 139,000 and 6,982 profiles, respectively.

 According to a 2004 study by the Journal of Industrial Technology, “When asked if their current employer valued professional certifications, 74 of the 109 respondents (67.9 percent) said “yes.”
 When asked if the respondent held any professional certifications, 63 of the 109 respondents (57.8 percent) indicated they held one or more professional certificates.”
 High esteem for certification is held by professionals in the construction industry, as it often serves as a differentiator among candidates.

 In his article “Professional Certification: Does it Matter?”, John Phillips asks the question, “Is the goal of certification to assist individuals, organizations or professions?”
 If you’re of the same curiosity, you know this is a loaded question.
 Phillips goes on to assert, “There is no single answer to this seemingly simple question.